WillRyder/learngit/readme.txt

 Git is a version control system
-Git is good and free
+Git is good and free distributed under the GPL
-Git is free distributed under the GPL.
+Git has a mutable index called stage